-This is basically a sealed glass tube with a small amount of liquid mercury inside it leads are fused into the glass.
-When the tube is tilted, mercury flows over a second tinal (the first being in pennanent contact with the mercury).
-Thus, contact is made to be the circuit.
-Mercury switches are made in a very wide variety of types, each type and designed with a particular duty and application in mind.
+This is basically a sealed glass tube with a small amount of liquid mercury inside it.
+The leads are fused into the glass.
+When the tube is tilted, mercury flows over a second tenninal (the first being in pennanent contact with the mercury).
+Thus, contact is made to make the circuit.
+Mercury switches are made in a very wide variety of types, each type being designed with a particular duty and application in mind.

-Switches of this type have many advantages: low force required to operate them, low fact-resistance, high load-carrying capacity, low cost, and a long life because of the -no r' characteristic of the contacts. it is also relatively insensitive to ambient temperature ditions; a range from \4°C to over 204°C has been specified for some switches. ause the glass is hennetically sealed, the mercury switch is effectively immune to dust, nd condensation, and can be used where corrosive fumes are present.
+Switches of this type have many advantages: low force required to operate them, low contact-resistance, high load-carrying capacity, low cost, and a long life because of the -no wear' characteristic of the contacts. it is also relatively insensitive to ambient temperature conditions; a range from \4°C to over 204°C has been specified for some switches.
+Because the glass is hennetically sealed, the mercury switch is effectively immune to dust, oil and condensation, and can be used where corrosive fumes are present.

-Contact connections to the switch are made through flexible leads, or 'pigtails', when to the embedded electrodes or contacts.
-Some switches are filled with a reducing to keep the surface of the mercury pool free from tarnish.
-Because glass is used as the ch container, the contacts are always visible for inspection; and mercury tends to resist and arc effects.
-The materials used for the contacts include tungsten, iron or iron alloys nickel-iron) and Mercury pools.
+Contact connections to the switch are made through flexible leads, or 'pigtails', attached to the embedded electrodes or contacts.
+Some switches are filled with a reducing gas to keep the surface of the mercury pool free from tarnish.
+Because glass is used as the switch container, the contacts are always visible for inspection; and mercury tends to resist heat and arc effects.
+The materials used for the contacts include tungsten, iron or iron alloys (e.g. nickel-iron) and Mercury pools.

-Mercury switches are operated by a tilting motion; the method of mounting a switch ands on its application, shape of the actuating member, and the motion produced by it. e case of a single-throw switch, the glass tube is tilted from the horizontal.
-Mountings ade bimetallic strips, cams and rotating levers.
-A time-lag element can be introduced by icting the flow of mercury from one position to another; this is done by a wall placed the tube.
-The wall contains a hole, the diameter of which detennines the amount of -delay.
+Mercury switches are operated by a tilting motion; the method of mounting a switch depends on its application, shape of the actuating member, and the motion produced by it.
+In the case of a single-throw switch, the glass tube is tilted from the horizontal.
+Mountings